Shreekant-Bharti/pharmagent-discovery/README.md

 Open: `http://localhost:5173`

-### Option 2: Frontend Only (Mock Data)
+### Option 2: Frontend Only (Local Simulation)

-If you just want to see the UI without the Python backend:
+Just want to demo the UI?
+No backend needed:

 ```bash
 npm install
 npm run dev
 ```

+The app will automatically use local database for known drugs (Gefitinib, Metformin, Aspirin).

 ## 📁 Project Structure